openfl/www.openfl.org/learn/npm/getting-started/index.md

 Next, download [openfl.png](https://github.com/openfl/openfl/raw/develop/assets/openfl.png) and save it your new "dist" directory.

+## Adding Some Code

-Next, use Visual Studio Code or another code editor to open "src/app.ts", "src/app.js" or "src/App.hx", depending upon the language type you used when you created the project.
+Now we can use [Visual Studio Code](https://code.visualstudio.com) (or another code editor) to open "src/app.ts", "src/app.js" or "src/App.hx", depending upon the language type you used when you created the project.
 We will need to add a couple more imports, and a little code to load and display an image.

-At the top of the file, add new imports:
+At the top of the file, add some new imports:

 {% capture typescript %}
 ```ts